championuz/Calculator_App_with_CodePush/Readme.md

 # Calculator App in React Native

 This is a simple calculator app built in React Native that allows users to perform basic arithmetic calculations.
-The app includes buttons for digits (0-9), decimal point (.), and just two basic arithmetic operations: addition (+) and subtraction (-).
+The app includes buttons for digits (0-9), a decimal point (.), and the four basic arithmetic operations: addition (+), multiplication (*), division (/), and subtraction (-).

 ## Getting Started

-To get started with this project, follow the steps below to set up the development environment and run the app on your local machine.
+To get started with this project, you can follow the steps below to set up the development environment and run the app on your local machine.

 ### Prerequisites